-Finance for Peace will start by engaging a wide and diverse array of actors.
-It will bring together investors, private industry, Development Finance Institutions (DFIs), governments, peacebuilders, development actors, civil society and communities to identify critical frameworks, standards and principles as well as key knowledge and innovative solutions that can bring true additionality to investors as well as more inclusive development.
+Finance for Peace brings together investors, private sector actors, development finance institutions and other development actors, governments, peacebuilders, civil society and communities, to identify innovative solutions that can bring true additionality to investors, as well as more inclusive development.